 Vehicle.
 Buying a house in this location also means we need to own a vehicle again, and car insurance too.
 Eek!
 This is the only other “expensive” purchase we have on the agenda for now.
 And we are happy to put that purchase off until next year.
 We are planning to buy a 4 wheel drive vehicle that can cope with the hills and snow we will be living with here.
 We plan to buy used to avoid that new car sticker shock.

 About two weeks before we bought this house we decided to keep our international health insurance, which means leaving the USA by mid October and staying gone until early January.

 We don’t love the idea of buying a house and immediately leaving so we came up with three potential housesitters who are all in a state of change themselves and looking for a place to get away to.
 Unfortunately none of them could commit to the housesit since there wasn’t much in the way of advanced notice.
 So we’re going to winterize the house and ask a few of our new friends to check on it while we’re gone.

-We still love to travel and we are still willing to prioritize travel in our lives, so we are leaving Flagstaff in a few days even though we just bought a house.
+We still love to travel and we are still willing to prioritize travel in our lives, so we are leaving Arizona in a few days even though we just bought a house.
 That works perfectly with our favorite saying — All Options Considered!